tkjaergaard/Validator/README.md

 In the rule above the rule `myrule` has been made available for your fields.
 All rules follows the pattern of `validate{rule}` where `{rule}` is replaced with the name of your rule.

-That means that you could now use your custom rule like so:
+That means that you can now use your custom rule like so:

 	<input type="text" name="foo" data-validation-rules="required|myrule">